pineviewlabs/middlemarch-react/README.md

 > This is a port of [the another great article](https://github.com/beatfactor/middlemarch) written specially for React users.

-Sample bookstore single page application built with React, serverless funcitons and running on Vite.
-Routing is implemented with [wouter](https://github.com/molefrog/wouter).
+Sample bookstore single page application built with React, serverless functions and running on Vite.
+Routing is implemented with the [wouter](https://github.com/molefrog/wouter).

 Component testing and End-to-end testing written in [Nightwatch.js](https://nightwatchjs.org).